Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

-Pick an integer $1 \leq r \leq e$.
-Let $S$ be a perfect affine $(G,\F_p)$-scheme and let $L$ be a $G$-linearized line bundle over $S$.
-Then, the natural arrow is onto.
-Therefore, $G$ is $(n,e)$-smooth. \end{thmA*} A word of explanation is needed, concerning the new notion of a $(n,e)$-smooth profinite group $G$, given in Definition \ref{DefiSmooth}.
+A word of explanation is needed, concerning the new notion of a $(n,e)$-smooth profinite group $G$, given in Definition \ref{DefiSmooth}.
 At its core lies even more flexibility.
-We say that $G$ is $(n,e)$-smooth if the following holds.
-Let $L_1$ be a $G$-linearized line bundle, over a perfect affine $(G,\F_p)$-scheme $S$.
-Let be a cohomology class.
-Then, it lifts to a class for \textit{some} $G$-linearized invertible $\W_{e+1}(A)$-module $L_{e+1}[c_1]$, \emph{depending} on $c_1$. \\This notion thus dismisses the cyclotomic module $\Z/p^{1+e}(1)$: it is intrinsic to $G$.
+We say that $G$ is $(n,e)$-smooth if the following holds.\\ Let $L_1$ be a $G$-linearized line bundle over a perfect affine $(G,\F_p)$-scheme $S$ and let be a cohomology class.
+Then $c_1$ lifts to a class for \textit{some} $G$-linearized invertible $\W_{e+1}(A)$-module $L_{e+1}[c_1]$, \emph{depending} on $c_1$.

-If $(G,\Z/p^{1+e}(1))$ is a $(n,e)$-cyclotomic pair, Theorem A thus shows that $G$ is $(n,e)$-smooth.
-Indeed, assuming for simplicity that $\F_p(1) = \F_p$ has the trivial action of $G$, we can then take which is the same for all $c_1$'s.\\ In particular, if $p$ is invertible in the field $F$, then $G=Gal(F_s/F)$ is $(1,\infty)$-smooth and the following lifting result, proved in the second article, implies that mod $p$ Galois representations of $F$ lift to $p^2$-torsion.

-\begin{thmB*}[{\cite[§14]{F2}}] Let $G$ be a $(1,1)$-smooth profinite group, $A$ be a perfect $(\F_p,G)$-algebra and $d \geq 1$ be an integer.
-Denote by $\mathbf B_d \subset \mathbf{GL}_d$ the Borel subgroup of upper triangular matrices. \\ Then, the natural arrow given by reduction, is surjective.\\ Moreover, liftings of triangular semi-linear representations of $G$ can be constructed step-by-step. \end{thmB*}

-In the third article, we derive from Theorem B the following general lifting theorem, for filtered exact sequences of $G$-linearized vector bundles.

-\begin{thmC*}[{\cite[§4]{DCF3}}] Let $G$ be a $(1,1)$-smooth profinite group and let $A$ be a perfect $(\mathbb{F}_p,G)$-algebra.
-Let $n\geq 1$ be an integer, and let be a filtered exact sequence of $G$-linearized vector bundles over $A$.\\Then, $\mathcal{E}$ admits a lift to a filtered exact sequence of $(G,\W_2)$-bundles over $A$. \end{thmC*}

-Casting Theorem C and considering the interplay between $(G,S)$-cohomology and Yoneda extensions of $G$-linearized Witt vector bundles, we can then settle our smoothness theorem, from which we derive a new proof of the Norm Residue Isomorphism Theorem.